 Traditional floss can get tangled, grimy, and messy during travel, so I bring these handy flosser sticks instead.
 They’re washable and reusable and make flossing your teeth quick and convenient.
 Two or three of these should be all you need for a week of minimalist travel.

 All-Natural Deodorant: Schmidt’s

 My search for an all-natural deodorant that can stand up to the rigors of travel seemed hopeless until I came across Schmidt’s.
-This stuff keeps my B.O. at bay and smells great.
+This stuff keeps my B.O. at bay and smells excellent.
 It also comes in a compact .7-ounce travel-size, which frees up a lot of space in my toiletries kit.

 Ear Cleaner: Mudder Ear Pick

 Traveling with a ton of pesky q-tips is annoying, wasteful, and inefficient.
 That’s why a metal ear pick will always be a part of my minimalist packing list.
-It’s compact, easy to clean, and is healthier for ear hygiene than using traditional q-tips.
+It’s compact, easy to clean, and healthier for ear hygiene than traditional q-tips.